Lines of Business

 Cathedral Syndicate 3010 at Lloyd’s writes a broad book of Aviation Hull and Liability risks (All Risks) and is recognised in the market for its leadership, especially of rotorwing aircraft.
 The account is geographically diverse with the emphasis of the airline account currently away from the USA and major airlines.

-The Aviation All Risks account is underwritten by John Spence, Peter Neill and Caroline Palmer.
+The Aviation All Risks account is underwritten by John Spence, Peter Neill and Gary O'Sullivan.